hungcms/HER-activity-prediction-for-alloy-nanoparticle/README.md

    The procedure to predict energy was described in detail in the MLIP package.

 Note 2: The generation of bulk crystal structure was performed based on the cluster approach to statistical mechanics (CASM) package.
-   "CASM — A softwCASM — A software package for first-principles based study of multicomponent crystalline solidsare package for first-principles based study of multicomponent crystalline solids".
+   "CASM — A software package for first-principles based study of multicomponent crystalline solidsare package for first-principles based study of multicomponent crystalline solids".
 DOI 10.1016/j.commatsci.2022.111897

 There are 3 directories: Alloy nanoparticle catalytic activity prediction, Alloy nanoparticle stability prediction and Command.